trustoverip/tswg-acdc-specification/spec/spec.md

 The last 3 steps that culminate with verifying the signature(s) require determining the Key state of the Issuer at the time of issuance.
 Therefore, this may require additional verification steps as per the KERI and SAD Path protocols.

-A private selectively disclosable ACDC provides significant correlation minimization because a Discloser may use a metadata ACDC prior to acceptance by the Disclosee of the terms of the Chain Link Confidentiality expressed in the Rule section [[ref: CLC]].
+A private selectively disclosable ACDC provides significant correlation minimization because a Discloser may use a metadata ACDC prior to acceptance by the Disclosee of the terms of the Chain Link Confidentiality expressed in the Rule section [[44].
 Thus, only malicious Disclosees who violate Chain Lnk Confidentiality may correlate between presentations of a given private selectively disclosable ACDC.
 Nonetheless, the malicious Disclosees are not able to discover any undisclosed Attributes.

 #### Inclusion proof via Merkle tree root digest

 The inclusion proof via aggregated list may be somewhat verbose when there are a large number of attribute blocks in the selectively disclosable Attribute section.
-A more efficient approach is to create a Merkle tree of the attribute block digests and let the aggregate, ‘A’, be the Merkle tree root digest [[ref: Mrkl]].
-Specifically, set the value of the top-level selectively disclosable attribute section, `A`, field to the aggregate, ‘A’ whose value is the Merkle tree root digest [[ref: Mrkl]].
+A more efficient approach is to create a Merkle tree of the attribute block digests and let the aggregate, ‘A’, be the Merkle tree root digest [[49]].
+Specifically, set the value of the top-level selectively disclosable attribute section, `A`, field to the aggregate, ‘A’ whose value is the Merkle tree root digest [[49]].

-The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [[ref: TwoPI]] [[ref: MTSec]].
+The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [[50]] [[51]].
 The Discloser then only needs to provide a subset of digests from the Merkle tree to prove that a given digest, a<sub>j</sub> contributed to the Merkle tree root digest, ‘A. For ACDCs with a small number of attributes, the added complexity of the Merkle tree approach may not be worth the savings in verbosity.

 #### Hierarchical derivation at issuance of selectively disclosable attribute ACDCs

-The amount of data transferred between the Issuer and Issuee (or recipient in the case of an Untargeted ACDC) at issuance of a selectively disclosable attribute ACDC may be minimized by using a hierarchical deterministic derivation function to derive the value of the UUDI, `u`, fields from a shared secret salt [[ref: Salt]].
+The amount of data transferred between the Issuer and Issuee (or recipient in the case of an Untargeted ACDC) at issuance of a selectively disclosable attribute ACDC may be minimized by using a hierarchical deterministic derivation function to derive the value of the UUDI, `u`, fields from a shared secret salt [[29]].

 There are several ways that the Issuer may securely share that secret salt.
-Given that an Ed25519 key pair(s) controls each of the Issuer and Issuee AIDs, (or recipient AID in the case of an Untargeted ACDC), a corresponding X15519 asymmetric encryption Key pair(s) may be derived from each controlling Ed25519 key pair(s) [[ref: EdSC]] [[ref: PSEd]] [[ref: TMEd]] [[ref: SKEM]].
-An X25519 public key may be derived securely from an Ed25519 public key [[ref: KeyEx]] [[ref: SKEM]].
-Likewise, an X25519 private key may be derived securely from an Ed25519 private key [[ref: KeyEx]] [[ref: SKEM]].
+Given that an Ed25519 key pair(s) controls each of the Issuer and Issuee AIDs, (or recipient AID in the case of an Untargeted ACDC), a corresponding X15519 asymmetric encryption Key pair(s) may be derived from each controlling Ed25519 key pair(s) [[36]] [[37]] [[38]] [[60]].
+An X25519 public key may be derived securely from an Ed25519 public key [[46]] [[60]].
+Likewise, an X25519 private key may be derived securely from an Ed25519 private key [[46]] [[60]].

 In an interactive approach, the Issuer derives a public asymmetric X25519 encryption key from the Issuee's published Ed25519 public key and the Issuee derives a public asymmetric X25519 encryption key from the Issuer's published Ed25519 public key.
-The two then interact via a Diffie-Hellman (DH) key exchange to create a shared symmetric encryption key [[ref: KeyEx]] [[ref: DHKE]].
+The two then interact via a Diffie-Hellman (DH) key exchange to create a shared symmetric encryption key [[46]] [[45]].
 The shared symmetric encryption key may be used to encrypt the secret salt or the shared symmetric encryption key itself may be used has high entropy cryptographic material from which the secret salt may be derived.

 In a non-interactive approach, the Issuer derives an X25519 asymmetric public encryption key from the Issuee's (recipient's) public Ed25519 public key.
 The Issuer then encrypts the secret salt with that public asymmetric encryption key and signs the encryption with the Issuer's private Ed25519 signing key.
 This is transmitted to the Issuee, who verifies the signature and decrypts the secret salt using the private X25519 decryption key derived from the Issuee's private Ed25519 key.
 This non-interactive approach is more scalable for AIDs that are controlled with a multi-sig group of signing keys.
 The Issuer can broadcast to all members of the Issuee's (or recipient's) multi-sig signing group individually asymmetrically encrypted and signed copies of then may be derived.
 Likewise, both compact and uncompacted versions of the ACDC then may be generated.
 The derivation path for the top-level UUID, `u`, field (for private ACDCS), is the string "0" and derivation path the zeroth indexed attribute in the Attributes array is the string ‘0/0’.
 Likewise, the next Attribute's derivation path is the string ‘0/1’ and so forth.